Find answers in the FAQs below, or Search the Website.

 Available on the ground floor.

-Silver City Walking Tour Pocket guides to three Silver City historic neighborhoods, La Capilla, Gospel Hill, and the Historic Business District, can be purchased for 50 cents each in the Museum Store.
+FREE Silver City Walking Tour Pocket guides to three Silver City historic neighborhoods, La Capilla, Gospel Hill, and the Historic Business District, are available at the Museum Store.
 Each self-guided tour starts and ends at the Museum.